Welcome message 2024

-Last year the Masterclass network delivered 127 Masterclass series for 4,592 students, all benefited hugely from connecting with subject enthusiasts and exploring fun STEM topics.
+In 2022/23 academic year, the Masterclass network delivered 127 Masterclass series for 4,592 students, all benefited hugely from connecting with subject enthusiasts and exploring fun STEM topics.
 As always, we are very grateful to all who contributed, giving up their time and resources to make these Masterclasses special.

-Looking forward to 2023/24, we have revamped our organiser resource pages so that all resources for both face-face and online Masterclasses sit in this page.
+We have revamped our organiser resource pages so that all resources for both face-face and online Masterclasses sit in this page.
 We look forward to visiting as many groups as possible and supporting your activities throughout the coming year.

 Thank you from the Masterclass team